Luoky76/P4-exercise/calc/README.md

 from the Mininet command prompt:

 ```
 mininet> h1 python calc.py
 >
 ```

-3. The driver(驱动) program will provide a new prompt, at which you can type basic expressions.
+3. The driver program will provide a new prompt, at which you can type basic expressions.
 The test harness will parse your expression, and prepare a packet with the corresponding operator and operands.
 It will then send a packet to the switch for evaluation.
 When the switch